ocaml/ocaml.org/data/tutorials/gs_03_ocaml_on_windows.md

-After the [successful release](https://github.com/ocaml/opam/releases/tag/2.1.0) of opam 2.1.0 the [next version](https://github.com/ocaml/opam/projects/2) of `opam` will focus on closing the gap to fully supporting Windows.
-This includes supporting external dependency installation for Windows and integrating with the Windows shell.
+After the [successful release](https://github.com/ocaml/opam/releases/tag/2.1.0) of opam 2.1.0 the [next version](https://github.com/ocaml/opam/projects/2) of opam will focus on closing the gap to fully supporting Windows.
+This includes supporting an external dependency installation for Windows and integrating it with the Windows shell.
 From an `opam-repository` perspective, the `ocaml-base-compiler` packages will support the mingw-w64 and MSVC variants.